-- Task parallelism can be achieved when two or more different operations can be performed in parallel. - Data parallelism can be achieved when the same operation is applied to several pieces of data (TODO: reformulate).
+- Task parallelism can be achieved when two or more different operations can be performed in parallel. - Data parallelism can be achieved when the same operation is applied to several related data elements.

 The extent to which the different parts of the computation are independent will greatly affect the possibilities for speedup.
 Computations that can be split into parts that are entirely independent are called embarrassingly parallel (see Section 2.3.3 for more information on this), and such computations will benefit greatly from parallelisation (unless the computation is so simple that the time spent distributing the data to the different processors exceeds the time saved on the computation).
-(TODO: Amdahl's law here?)
 Unfortunately, many important problems are not embarrassingly parallel because one computation may depend on an intermediate result from another computation (if, on the other hand, it depends on the final result, it cannot be said to be parallelisable).
-(TODO: Comm. to comp. ratio; scaleability)